qchantel/california-housing-neural-network/README.md

 ## Notes
 [Some inspiring article](https://medium.com/@tejus05/california-housing-price-prediction-an-end-to-end-machine-learning-project-example-6d1a56c6c248) that achieves a 0.8338 R2 and 38,220$ RMSE. **Warning**, we don't have the same seed and split so it's not directly comparable (see difference in linear reg R2).
 But it's a good approx.

+## Going further
+- covariate shift and batch normalization (at each linear layer)
+- layer sizing
+- weight initialization
+- residual path
+- activation functions: how to pick